cpicanco/pupil-plugin-and-example-data/README.md

 `pupil_player_settings/plugins/` folder (this folder is created by Pupil and you should find it in your `HOME` or `USER` directory).

-Then launch Pupil Player with the recording session you are interested in and follow these steps:
+Then launch Pupil Player with the recording session you are interested in (you might want to download this [example recording](https://drive.google.com/open?id=15iIx_QB6ZSg0FnWvcD_0XHU6C8Ea3s32)).

+Then follow these steps:

 a.
 Click on the 'Plugin Manager' icon on the right of the screen.
 The name of the plugin ("Screen Tracker Offline") should appear in the plugin list.
 Click on